LoveraLokeswara/Traffic-and-Air-Quality-Analysis/data/data_description.md

 - Notes: counts may include all vehicles or be stratified by vehicle class in raw data.
 Processing aggregated counts to daily totals or averages was performed in cleaning.

 ### Weather
-- Typical contents: meteorological observations such as temperature, precipitation, wind speed/gust and wind direction, humidity, etc.
+- Typical contents: meteorological observations such as temperature, precipitation, wind speed/gust and wind direction, etc.
 - Spatial scope: nearby weather stations (may be airport or local stations) matched to each air quality station.
 - Temporal resolution: commonly hourly; aggregated or interpolated to daily values in cleaned files.
 - Typical variables used here: `Temp` (°C), `Precip` (mm), `Wind_Gust` (speed), `Wind_Dir` (degrees).